sbormann/ioBroker.iqontrol/README.md

 * TEMPERATURE: number - actual temperature to be displayed in small in the upper right corner
 * HUMIDITY: number - actual humidity to be displayed in small in the upper right corner
 * CONTROL_MODE: value-list - display and set the mode of the thermostat
-* VALVE_STATES: array of names and numbers - displayes the opening in percentage of the valves associated with the therostat
+* VALVE_STATES: array of names and numbers - displays the opening in percentage of the valves associated with the thermostat

 ### <img src="img/icons/radiator.png" width="32"> Homematic-Thermostat:
 In addition to normal thermostat you can define:
-* PARTY_TEMPERATURE: string - special-formatted string to define the party- oder holiday-mode of homematic-thermostats
+* PARTY_TEMPERATURE: string - special-formatted string to define the party- or holiday-mode of homematic-thermostats
-* BOOST_STATE: number - displayes the remaining boost-time of homematic-thermostats
+* BOOST_STATE: number - displays the remaining boost-time of homematic-thermostats

 ### <img src="img/icons/temperature.png" width="32"> Temperature-Sensor, <img src="img/icons/humidity.png" width="32"> Humidity-Sensor:
 * STATE: number - temperature or humidity that will be displayed in the lower part of the device